-In Optimizely, you can segment your entire Results page.
+In Optimizely Web Experimentation, you can segment your entire Results page.
 Segmenting results helps you get more out of your data by generating valuable insights about your visitors.

-Under the Segment dropdown, you'll find default segments as well as custom segments for any custom attributes that have been assigned to at least one visitor in the experiment.
+Under the Segment dropdown, you will find default segments and custom segments for any custom attributes assigned to at least one visitor in the experiment.

-When you select more than one attribute value from the segmentation menu, the results page can either display visitors who match all values, or visitors who match one or more values.
-This behavior is controlled by the radio buttons labeled Match All Values and Match Any Value.
+When you select more than one attribute value from the segmentation menu, the results page can display visitors who match all values or visitors who match one or more values.
+The radio buttons control this behavior labeled Match All Values and Match Any Value.

-For example, let’s say you have implemented two custom attributes to track a visitor’s location and a visitor’s plan type.
-If you want to see how visitors in the US with a Gold plan responded to your variations, your segmentation configuration would look like this:
+For example, let us say you have implemented two custom attributes to track a visitor’s location and plan type.
+If you want to see how visitors in the US with a Gold plan responded to your variations, your segmentation configuration will look like this: